SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-10-28-kevin-stuckPixel.md

 > I COULDN'T BELIEVE IT EITHER.
 >
-> IT WAS, BY ALL SHOWS, AN INTENSIVE BATTLE.
+> IT WAS, BY ALL SHOWS, AN INTENSE BATTLE.
 >
 > I CAN'T IMAGINE WHAT THE OLD WOMEN WERE FIGHTING ABOUT.